mozilla/uniffi-rs/README.md

 ## How?

-Our current approach to building shared components in rust involves writing a lot of boilerplate code by hand.
+Our current approach to building shared components in Rust involves writing a lot of boilerplate code by hand.
 Take the [fxa-client component](https://github.com/mozilla/application-services/tree/master/components/fxa-client) as an example, which contains: